-Today the preserve is staffed and operated by Arizona State University's School of Human Evolution and Social Change in partnership with the Maricopa Flood Control District and through the continued support from our docents and volunteers.
+Today the preserve is staffed and operated by Arizona State University's School of Human Evolution and Social Change in partnership with the Flood Control District of Maricopa County.

 DIRECTIONS

 Located at 3711 West Deer Valley Road, approximately 2 miles north of AZ-101 Loop and 2 miles west of I-17.